browserengineering/book/book/animations.md

 :::

-Importantly, on the next frame, the `Blend` changes but the `DrawText`s don't, so on that frame all we need to do is rerun the `Blend`:
+Importantly, on the next frame, the `Blend` changes but the `DrawText`s don't, so on that frame all we need to do is re-run the `Blend`:

 ::: {.example}